RL4AA/RL4AA26/README.md

 To set the website to public, go to the repository settings, then the "Pages" section, set the "Branch" to `gh-pages` and click "Save".
 The website will be available at [`https://rl4aa.github.io/RL4AA25/`](https://rl4aa.github.io/RL4AA25/).

-To set the website to private, go to the repository settings, then the "Pages" section, and set the "Branch" to `None`.
+To set the website to private, go to the repository settings, then the "Pages" section, set the "Branch" to `None` and click "Save".
 The website will no longer be available.